Dog

 Style keywords: Illuminated and Outlined in sable.

-Classification: Created, Socioeconomic, Catalogue, Heraldic document, Frame and Coat of arms.
+Classification: Created, Socioeconomic, Catalogue, Heraldic document and Frame.

 Bearer: Latidos Podencos.